dmitriano/Awl/README.md

 Version compatibility is not guaranteed and there is no warranty of any kind.

-Feel free to use it or fork it.
+Feel free to use it or fork it, report a bug by opening an issue.

+To leave the author a message fill the [form on his website](https://developernote.com/contact/).

 Compiling on Windows with CMake and MSVC 2019: